tyang146/PokemonReviewAPI/README.md

 ## Photos

 ## Features
-- API documentation using Swagger
+- API documentation using Swagger and OpenAPI
-  - GET and POST requests
 - Authentication and Authorization using JWT and Identity
 - Data transfer object with AutoMapper
-- Seed data for testing
+- Migration and data seeding
-- Models, Controllers, and Migrations
+- Models and Controllers

 ## Technologies Used
 - C#